Dhivyaseetha/case-study/README.md

   	Authentication begins when a user tries to access information.
 	First, the user must prove his access rights and identity.
-	When logging into a computer, users commonly enter usernames and passwords for authentication purposes.This login combination, which must be assigned to each user, authenticates access.
+	When logging into a computer, users commonly enter usernames and passwords for authentication purposes.This login combination, which must be assigned to each user, authenticate access.
         A better form of authentication, biometrics, depends on the user’s presence and biological makeup (i.e.,retina or fingerprints).
-This technology makes it more difficult for hackers to break into computer systems.
+This technology makes it more difficult for hacikers to break into computer systems.

   **Authorization :**